google/gvisor/content/docs/architecture_guide/performance.md

 many of the subsystems or specific calls are not as optimized as more mature implementations.
 A good example here is the network stack, which is continuing to evolve but does not support all the advanced recovery mechanisms offered by other stacks and is less CPU efficient.
-This an **implementation cost** and is distinct from **structural costs**.
+This is an **implementation cost** and is distinct from **structural costs**.
 Improvements here are ongoing and driven by the workloads that matter to gVisor users and contributors.

 This page provides a guide for understanding baseline performance, and calls out distint **structural costs** and **implementation costs**, highlighting where